|

 kind of structure ("Do the Right Thing" is a good example), since they have an entire film to describe one day.

 The characters are usually more fleshed out since events don't have to be hurried.
-For a while the film is incredible,

 the best cop movie to come around in a while.
 Fuqua leads us into Alonzo's world through Hoyt's eyes.
 We learn the rules